Brandon Gomes: Tampa Bay Rays

-In December 2010 Gomes was traded to The Tampa Bay Rays along with Adam Russell, Cesar Ramos and Cole Figueroa in exchange for Jason Bartlett and a player to be named later.
+In December 2010 Gomes was traded to the Tampa Bay Rays along with Adam Russell, Cesar Ramos and Cole Figueroa in exchange for Jason Bartlett and a player to be named later.
+He was assigned to the Triple–A Durham Bulls to begin the 2011 season and pitched in 20 games for them, with a 1.42 ERA and 40 strikeouts in 25 1/3 innings with seven saves.